 At the outbreak of the Civil War he was appointed Lieutenant Colonel of the 2nd US Cavalry and assigned to Washington and New York on administrative duties.
-He was further promoted to Colonel in the Staff corps and assigned as Inspector General to Major General McClellan in October.
-In December he was appointed Inspector General of the Army of the Potomac, and served as such to January 1863.
+He was further promoted to Colonel in the Staff corps and assigned as Inspector General to Major General McClellan in October 1861.
+In December he was appointed Inspector General of the Army of the Potomac.

 The rest of the War

-After Fredericksburg, he led the Office of the IG in Washington and was on Boards to create the Invalid Corps and retire officers (to April 1864).
-He then was in Inspector duty in the Western Theater til War's end.
+After Fredericksburg in December 1862, he led the Office of the Inspector General in Washington, DC and was on Boards to create the Invalid Corps and retire officers (to April 1864).
+He then was in Inspector duty in the Western Theater until the end of the war.

 After the War

-He continued in service as an inspector general with tours in the West (to Sept 1866), in the Departments of Tennessee, the Cumberland, Division of the Atlantic, Washington DC and Missouri (to 1881).
+He continued in Army service as an Inspector General with tours in the West (to September 1866), in the Departments of Tennessee, the Cumberland, Division of the Atlantic, Washington DC, and Missouri (to 1881).
 He was then appointed Brigadier General and Inspector General of the Army.
 He served in that post until his death in March 1885.

 References & notes